awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-4.md

    1. Verify that the *destination* bucket contains the object replicas and that they are encrypted using the KMS encryption key that you specified in the configuration\.

-## Replicating Encrypted Objects \(AWS SDK\)<a name="crr-ex4-sdk"></a>
+## Replicate Encrypted Objects \(AWS SDK\)<a name="replication-ex4-sdk"></a>

- For code example to add replication configuration, see [Configure CRR When Source and Destination Buckets Are Owned by the Same AWS Account \(AWS SDK\)](crr-walkthrough1.md#crr-ex1-sdk)\.
-You will need to modify replication configuration appropriately\.
-For conceptual information, see [CRR Additional Configuration: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using Encryption Keys stored in AWS KMS](crr-replication-config-for-kms-objects.md)\.
+ For a code example to add replication configuration, see [Configure Replication When Buckets Are Owned by the Same Account \(AWS SDK\)](replication-walkthrough1.md#replication-ex1-sdk)\.
+You need to modify the replication configuration appropriately\.

+For conceptual information, see [Additional Replication Configuration: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using Encryption Keys stored in AWS KMS](replication-config-for-kms-objects.md)\.